HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 *Visual: [AiAnswers_UseCaseDiagram.png](modules_images/AiAnswers_UseCaseDiagram.png)*

 **Description:**
-The Use Case Diagram presents the primary actions and interactions available to users and system actors within the AI Answers module.
-It visually summarizes the main features, user goals, and system boundaries for quick understanding of module functionality.
+This diagram shows the AI answer generation use cases, including generating, viewing, rating, copying, and regenerating AI responses.
+It illustrates the interaction between users, AI services, and the database for AI-powered Q&A.

 ### Database Design (Overall)
 ```mermaid